Pure Nash Equilibria and Best-Response Dynamics in Random Games: Introduction

-Although the definition and properties of mixed actions and mixed equilibria are clear, their interpretation is far from unanimous.
-Section~3.2 of the book by Osborne and Rubinstein~ \cite{OsbRub:MITPress1994}, dedicated to the interpretation of mixed equilibria, has paragraphs individually signed by each of the two authors, since they could not reach an agreement.
-In general, pure equilibria have a stronger epistemic foundation than mixed equilibria.
-As mentioned before, the main problem of pure equilibria is existence.
-How severe is this problem?
-Some authors have tried to frame this question in a stochastic way \cite{Gol:AMM1957,GolGolNew:JRNBSB1968,Dre:JCT1970}: given a set of players and a set of actions for each player, if payoffs are drawn at random, what is the probability that the game admits pure equilibria?
-More precisely, what is the distribution of the number of pure equilibria in a game with random payoffs?
+Some authors have tried to frame this problem in a stochastic way: given a set of players and a set of strategies for each player, if payoffs are drawn at random, what is the probability that the game admits \acp{PNE}?
+More precisely, what is the distribution of the number of \acp{PNE} in a game with random payoffs?
 The answer to this question clearly depends on the way random payoffs are drawn.
-In any case, for a fixed number of players and actions, the answer is computationally daunting.
-For this reason some papers have chosen to investigate the problem from an asymptotic viewpoint; that is, they have looked at the limit distribution of the number of pure equilibria as the number of either actions or players goes to infinity \cite{Pow:IJGT1990,Sta:GEB1995,Sta:MOR1996,Sta:MSS1997, Sta:EL1999,RinSca:GEB2000, Tak:GEB2008,Sta:EL2010, DasDimMos:AAP2011}.
-The basic assumption of all papers on the topic is that the distribution of the random payoffs is nonatomic and payoff profiles are independent.
+In any case, for a fixed number of players and strategies, the answer is computationally daunting.
+It is for this reason that some papers have chosen to investigate the problem from an asymptotic viewpoint; that is, they have looked at the limit distribution of the number of \acp{PNE} as the number of either strategies or players increases to infinity.

+The basic common assumption of much of this literature is that the distribution of the random payoffs is nonatomic and payoff profiles are independent.
 Under these hypotheses, the probability that two payoffs coincide is zero and, as a consequence, calculations are significantly simplified.
-Examples of random games with binary actions for each players can be found in \cite{Pos:JTB1999}.